Kitware/ParaView/Utilities/Doxygen/pages/MajorAPIChanges.md

 hint to the ReaderManager in the server xml file to be detected as readers rather than sources.
 The backwards compatibility behavior that assumed any source with a FileName attribute was a reader has been removed.

+###Removed pqActiveView (use pqActiveObjects instead)###

+`pqActiveView` was a long deprecated class which internally indeed used pqActiveObjects. `pqActiveView` has now been removed.
+Any code using `pqActiveView` can switch to using pqActiveObjects with very few code changes.